 Create a New Tradition in Their Honor

 Family traditions are wonderful.
 They can not only strengthen the family bond, but they can also be something that the family carries on for generations.
-What better way to feel close to and honor your parent that creating a new tradition in their honor?
+What better way to feel close to and honor your parent than creating a new tradition in their honor?

 To create a tradition, you can start by thinking of your parent and something they loved.
-For example, if they were always in the kitchen baking, maybe it could be a new tradition to have the family over once a month for a night of baking cookies.
-Maybe they loved camping and once or twice a year all of the family takes a big camping trip together.
+For example, if they were always in the kitchen baking, it may be a new tradition to have the family over once a month for a night of baking cookies.
+Maybe they loved camping, and once or twice a year all of the family takes a big camping trip together.
 It could also be something small such as setting an extra place setting for them at holiday dinners.

 Create a Memorial Scrapbook